sdcoffel/cs2620/design_exercise_3/README.md

 ### Client Operations

 1. **Login/Create Account:**

    - Enter username and password
    - Specify whether it's a new account or existing one

 2. **Send Messages:**

    - Set a recipient
    - Type a message and send

 3. **View Messages:**

    - Pending messages are shown automatically on login
    - Request more messages as needed
+   - Messages include timestamps for chronological ordering

 4. **Manage Account:**
    - List other users
    - Delete account (with confirmation for unread messages)
+   - Use regex patterns to filter user lists

 ## Components